Jesus keeps up scoring spree, Man City beats Wolves 3-0

 City piled on the pressure in the second half — it finished the game with 76 percent possession — but had only one more goal to show for it, with Conor Coady glancing a header into his own net from substitute Kevin De Bruyne’s cross.

-Since losing back-to-back league games to drop out of the lead and, at one point, seven points behind Liverpool, City has been in relentless form — winning five straight matches in all competitions and scoring 24 goals in the process.
-Among them was a 9-0 win over third-tier Burton in the English League Cup.
+Since losing back-to-back league games around the Christmas holiday to drop out of the lead and, at one point, be seven points behind Liverpool, City has been in relentless form — winning five straight matches in all competitions and scoring 24 goals in the process.
+Among them was a 9-0 win over third-tier Burton in the English League Cup, when Jesus scored four times.

-This latest victory moved City five points clear of third-placed Tottenham, which lost at home to Manchester United on Sunday.
+Guardiola spoke ahead of the game about the club needing to rally around the striker because he might start to find life difficult after his mother, two older brothers and nephew returned to Brazil following an extended stay in Manchester to help Jesus acclimatize.

+And teammates Sane and Sterling could not have handed him easier opportunities to continue his scoring run.

 Wolves were potentially tricky opponents for City, given their strong record against the top six in the league.
 Nuno Espirito Santo’s team drew against City at home in August and recently beat Tottenham.

-Boly’s straight red card put paid to any chance of an upset at Etihad Stadium.
+Boly’s straight red card put paid to any chance of an upset at Etihad Stadium and Wolves failed to have a shot on target.
+And neither Boly nor Espirito Santo had any complaints about the decision, with the defender having got the ball in a challenge with Silva only to catch him with the follow-through.

 More AP English soccer: https://apnews.com/PremierLeague and https://twitter.com/AP_Sports